IntentArchitect/Docs/articles/module-building/modules/about-the-module-builder/about-the-module-builder.md

 ---
-uid: modules.about-the-module-builder
+uid: module-building.modules.about-the-module-builder
 ---
 # About the Module Builder

-The `Intent.ModuleBuilder` [Module](xref:modules.about-modules) provides a [Designer](xref:designers.about-designers) for modelling Intent Architect Modules along with their components such as [Templates](xref:templates.about-templates) as well as Templates to generate them.
+The `Intent.ModuleBuilder` [Module](xref:application-development.extensions.about-modules) provides a [Designer](xref:application-development.modelling.about-designers) for modelling Intent Architect Modules along with their components such as [Templates](xref:module-building.templates.about-templates) as well as Templates to generate them.